 At Vietnam Insider, we believe in management.
 If the world’s organizations and institutions were run more effectively, if our leaders made better decisions, if people worked more productively, we believe that all of us—employees, bosses, customers, our families, and the people our businesses affect—would be better off.
 So we try to arm our readers with ideas that help them become smarter, more creative, and more courageous in their work.
 To do that, we enlist the foremost experts in management theory and practice, collaborating to express their thoughts in the most influential way possible.

-Vietnam Insider covers a wide range of topics, trending, finance, technology and innovation, work-life balance.
+Vietnam Insider covers a wide range of topics, trending, finance, enterprise, technology and innovation, work-life balance.
 We publish articles of many lengths, graphics, podcasts, videos, and just about any other media that might help us share an idea effectively.

 Here are the five qualities we look for when evaluating what to publish: